Tips from a top student

 Professor Habashi Wins Inaugural James C. Floyd Award of the Aerospace Industries Association of Canada: October 2010

-Professor, Wagdi G. Habashi, is the recipient of the first AIAC James C. Floyd Award for Recent Canadian Aerospace Achievement.
+Professor Wagdi G. Habashi is the recipient of the first AIAC James C. Floyd Award for Recent Canadian Aerospace Achievement.
 The award acknowledges an individual or team that has made an outstanding contribution to Canada’s aerospace industry.
 Professor Habashi’s significant accomplishments will be honoured at the AIAC’s 49th Annual General Meeting and Conference in Ottawa on October 26th.
 More information at:

-Professor, David Frost, has won the Technical Cooperation Program Team Achievement Award -- an International Science and Technology Award from Defence Research and Development Canada (DRDC).
+Professor David Frost has won the Technical Cooperation Program Team Achievement Award -- an International Science and Technology Award from Defence Research and Development Canada (DRDC).
 Professor Frost was recognized for his research area, “Fundamentals and Performance Assessment of Enhanced Blast explosives,” at the Aviation and Space Museum in Ottawa on October 20th.
 MORE

 Speeding Bullet: Professor Andrew Higgins’ New Hypervelocity Gun Emulates Collision With Space Debris: October 2010

-Professor, Andrew Higgins, has garnered acclaim for the development of a hypervelocity gun barrel meant to aid in the research of damage done by debris collisions in space.
+Professor Andrew Higgins has garnered acclaim for the development of a hypervelocity gun barrel meant to aid in the research of damage done by debris collisions in space.
 With funding from the Canadian Space Agency, Professor Higgins and his team have created a “speeding bullet” – the closest thing to imitating the velocity of space debris.
 Thus far, the invention is on par with the current speed record; however, Higgins aspires to surpass that limit.
 CBC science program, "Découverte," filmed a segment on the device, which is set to air on October 31st.
 MORE - Prism Magazine (2010)

 McGill University has been chosen to hold the 15th International Society for Geometry and Graphics (ISGG) Conference in August 2012.
-Paul Zsombor-Murray, Professor of Mechanical Engineering and former Vice President of ISGG, will head the organization of this distinguished event.
+Paul Zsombor-Murray, professor of Mechanical Engineering and former Vice President of ISGG, will head the organization of this distinguished event.
 MORE

-- Professor, Paul Zsombor-Murray, has won the International Society of Geometry and Graphics’ (ISGG) Steve M. Slaby Award.
+- Professor Paul Zsombor-Murray has won the International Society of Geometry and Graphics’ (ISGG) Steve M. Slaby Award.
 The award, which was founded in 1991 by former President of Graphics and Science Promotion and Publications (GRASP), Professor Harold Santo, acknowledges the lifetime achievements and contributions of a scholar in the Graphics Education field.
 Professor Zsombor-Murray, who has made a significant impact to Engineering Graphics Education and maintains a respected international reputation, received this distinction at the 14th International Conference on Geometry and Graphics (ICGG 2010) in Kyoto.
 For more information:

 International Conference on Geometry and Graphics

 Mr. Torsten Liesk, a PhD student in Mechanical Engineering, has won a best paper award at the AIAA Guidance, Navigation and Control (GNC) Conference.
-Mr. Liesk, who works with Professor Meyer Nahon and Professor Benoit Boulet, presented his work at the Graduate Student Paper Competition held at the Sheraton Centre in Toronto on August 1st.
+Mr. Liesk, who works with Professors Meyer Nahon and Benoit Boulet, presented his work at the Graduate Student Paper Competition held at the Sheraton Centre in Toronto on August 1st.
 His winning paper was titled “Integral Backstepping Control of an Unmanned, Unstable, Fin-less Airship.”

 GNC Graduate Student Paper Competition